 “By the turn of the millennium [misspelled in the original version] a technology known as virtual reality will be in widespread use.
 It will allow you to enter computer generated artificial worlds as unlimited as the imagination itself.
 Its creators foresee millions of positive uses – while others fear it as a new form of mind control…”

-Most notable for its then-groundbreaking computer graphics, The Lawnmower Man was an amiably daft thriller, and deserves a footnote in history for containing what is surely the first CG sex scene in cinema.
+Most notable for its then-groundbreaking computer graphics, The Lawnmower Man was an amiably daft thriller, and deserves a footnote in history for containing what is surely the first CG sex scene in movie theater.

 The Lawnmower Man also headed up a wave of techno-themed movies, which included the hacking caper Sneakers (1992), low-budget virtual reality horror Arcade (a kind of fusion of Tron and The Lawnmower Man), and Barry Levinson’s Disclosure (1994).